nextstrain/docs.nextstrain.org/src/install.rst

       .. hint::

          By default, your Windows home directory will not be directly accessible under your WSL home directory.
 When run in a WSL prompt, the following command fixes that by creating a symlink to it in your WSL home directory.
 This allows you to use Windows-based text editors and Linux commands all on the same files.
-Before running,

-         1. Replace ``<user>`` with your Windows username.
-         2. Optionally, change the ``windows_home`` folder name or only link to a specific directory under your windows user (e.g. ``ln -s /mnt/c/Users/<user>/Documents ~/windows_documents``).

          .. code-block:: bash

-               ln -ws /mnt/c/Users/<user> ~/windows_home
+               ln -ws "$(wslpath "$(wslvar USERPROFILE)")" ~/windows_home

-         If your computer's language is set to something other than English, be sure to change the directory names in the path to correspond.
-For example, on a German-language machine, the path may be ``/mnt/c/Benutzer/<user>``
+         Optionally, you can customize the ``windows_home`` folder name or only link to a specific directory under your windows user (e.g. ``ln -ws "$(wslpath "$(wslvar USERPROFILE)")/Documents" ~/windows_documents``).

+         If the command does not work, you may have to first run ``sudo apt install wslu``.

    .. group-tab:: Ubuntu Linux